sbhavani/ehr-wallet/docs/PRD.md

-# Radiant Flow Imaging Hub - Product Requirements Document
+# GlobalRad RIS - PRD

 ## 1. Introduction

 ### 1.1 Purpose
-Radiant Flow Imaging Hub is a modern Radiology Information System (RIS) designed to streamline patient management, exam scheduling, and workflow efficiency for radiological practices and imaging centers.
+GlobalRad RIS (Radiology Information System) is designed to streamline patient management, exam scheduling, and workflow efficiency for radiological practices and imaging centers.
 This document outlines the functional and technical requirements for the system's ongoing development.

 ### 1.2 Scope
 This product serves radiologists, technicians, and administrative staff in imaging centers and radiology departments, providing a comprehensive solution for managing patient data, scheduling exams, tracking studies, and facilitating efficient workflows.